-Interest in organic, biodynamic, and natural wines is at an all-time peak.
-10% of French vineyards are managed organically and this figure is on the rise.
+Interest in organic, biodynamic, and natural wines is at an all-time high.
 Biodynamic and natural wines are making an appearance in wine bars and cavistes all over the world.
 But what do these terms really mean?
 Allow us to clear up some of the confusion…

 Sustainable agriculture aims to limit the environmental impact of agriculture (and viticulture).
-It aims to use as few chemical products as possible and only treat vines when absolutely necessary and ensure the transparency of all treatments used.
+It aims to use as few chemical products as possible and only treat vines when absolutely necessary as well as ensuring the transparency of all treatments used.
 This approach has been officially recognized since 2002 and is certified by Terra Vitis.

 Biodynamic wines: the apotheosis of respect for the environment’s natural balance